-We see an exciting, complementary current of work emerging that is more directly inspired by the historical contingency dimension of the analysis by AJR.
+We see an exciting, complementary current of work emerging that is more directly inspired by the historical contingency dimension of AJR's analysis.
 This work studies the critical junctures during which historical contingency expresses itself - sometimes as institutional change, and sometimes as persistence of the status quo (Callen et al., 2024).
-This work builds on the emphasis put by AJR on institutional change as a fundamental driver on growth, often engaging with critical junctures in real time to understand this process.
-Examples of such work include studies of political movements aimed at achieving political rights (e.g., Cantoni et al., 2019; Bursztyn et al., 2021), studies of elections that occur in contexts of democratic institution building (Callen and Long, 2015) or democratic backsliding (Baysan, 2022; Acemoglu et al., 2024), and studies of attempts to build a nascent state (Weigel, 2020; Sanchez de la Sierra, 2021).
-This emerging area of work, we expect, will be another dimension of the persistent, yet always changing, impact of AJR.
+This work builds on AJR's emphasis on institutional change as a fundamental driver on growth, often engaging with critical junctures in real time to understand this process.
+Examples of such work include studies of political movements aimed at achieving political rights (e.g., Cantoni et al., 2019; Bursztyn et al., 2021); studies of elections that occur in contexts of democratic institution building (Callen and Long, 2015) or democratic backsliding (Baysan, 2022; Acemoglu et al., 2024); and, studies of attempts to build a nascent state (Weigel, 2020; Sanchez de la Sierra, 2021).
+This emerging area of work, we expect, will be another dimension of AJR's persistent, yet always changing impact.